 - Password complexity and style enforcement, including DOD and DOE formatting rules.

-- Track password changes and limit password reuse.
+- Control password changes and limit password reuse.

-- A Pluggable Authentication Module (PAM) is included to integrate Secure4Access into PAM-enabled systems.
+- A Pluggable Authentication Module (PAM) is included to integrate Secure4Access into all PAM-enabled programs.

 - Control logins by access type: rsh, ssh, ftp, etc..

 - Control logins by location, system, IP address, etc..